 Our viewPalmwag Lodge may have a superb location, but has been looking a little tired over recent years.
-On our last visit in June 2014 we were pleased to see the newly renovated lodge, with a large airy thatched reception area, a newly revamped restaurant, a second swimming pool, four new bungalows (three twins and a single); ten new tented chalets (six of which are further from the main area on a hill and four are close to the main area).
+On our most recent visit in December 2015, we were pleased to see the newly renovated lodge, with a large airy thatched reception area, a newly revamped restaurant, a second swimming pool, four new bungalows (three twins and a single); ten new tented chalets (six of which are further from the main area on a hill and four are close to the main area).
 The original rooms have also undergone a revamp.
-For some of the more adventurous travellers, the best option is to spend a night relaxing at the lodge, followed by a night or two camping, giving the opportunity to explore the sheer scale and beauty of the region, unencumbered by large numbers of other people.
+For some of the more adventurous travellers, the best option is to spend a night relaxing at the lodge, followed by a night or two camping ‘under canvas’, giving the opportunity to explore the sheer scale and beauty of the region, unencumbered by large numbers of other people.

 Ideal length of stay: 2–3 nights